webapplate/webapplate/README.md

 Webapplate provide a ready-to-deploy project bootstrap settings for dynamic or static website (hosted webapp).
 It provide deployable webapp manifest template and auto appcache generation script that make offline webapp support easier.

-Website inherit from Webapplate can be deployed to PaaS Provider like [appfog](https://www.appfog.com) or [heroku](http://www.heroku.com), or static hosting like Github in minutes.
+Website inherit from Webapplate can be [deployed in minutes](https://github.com/gasolin/webapplate/wiki/Deployment).

 ## Demos